rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 ### Prerequisites

-For the best performance of the PSAT CLI, it's recommended to use **Node.js version 18.1 or later.** To easily manage different Node.js versions, we recommend installing Node.js via [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm#installing-and-updating).
+For the best performance of the PSAT CLI, it's recommended to use **Node.js version 18.1 or later.** To easily manage different Node.js versions, we recommend installing Node.js via [NVM (Node Version Manager) &#10548;](https://github.com/nvm-sh/nvm#installing-and-updating).
 For detailed installation instructions, please refer to the official NVM documentation.

 #### Installing and Using the Required Node.js Version using NVM